-Mr. David Goble joined the library in March of 2007 as the Agency Director; Mr. Goble brought fresh ideas and perspective to the library concerning employee engagement and leadership accountability.
-The workforce climate of the Library changed significantly during FY2008 to becoming more collaborative, supportive of employees and a highly functioning workforce.
-The Agency went through a major reorganization and alignment of duties.
-Employees were encouraged to apply for open positions and were moved depending on their preference to duties.
-An increase in turnover did occur in FY2008 due primarily to retirements and higher salary A new EPMS document was developed which more clearly evaluates employee offers. performance with Agency goals and expectations.
-Internal staff development training was offered.
-Staff were encouraged to attend training opportunities sponsored by other agencies/organizations, and participate in professional associations (e.g., SC State Government Improvement Network, Executive Institute Alumni Association, Certified Public Manager Society, National Institute of Governmental Purchasing, etc).
-An employee appreciation day was held in May at the Riverbanks Zoo and Botanical Gardens which received an overall (78%)

-excellent rating from staff.
-Employees have been asked and expected to more fully participate in the planning and accountability for the Agency, resulting in renewed passion and service.
+The workforce climate and culture is driven by the leadership principles of Mr. David Goble.
+Mr. Goble focuses his leadership style on collaboration, innovation and service to customers and South Carolina.
+We currently have a 20% vacancy rate due to natural attrition, and are unable to hire our vacancies due to last year's budget cuts.
+Employees have been asked to share the burden of additional work left by these vacancies and have done so valiantly.
+Staff are encouraged to attend training opportunities sponsored by other agencies/organizations, and participate in professional associations (e.g., SC State Government Improvement Network, Executive Institute Alumni Association, Certified Public Manager Society, National Institute of Governmental Purchasing, etc).
+An employee appreciation day was held again in May at the Riverbanks Zoo and Botanical Gardens with all participants ranking the event as either good or excellent.
+Employees have been asked and expected to more fully participate in the planning and accountability for the Agency, resulting in renewed passion, innovation and service.